 Kreel nodded.
-If he picked up on my sarcasm he didn’t show
+If he picked up on my sarcasm

+gate between worlds.
 We weren’t sure it was working properly.”

 I said, “I understood it hadn’t been working

 “Our fault, I’m afraid.
-When we first discovered this second
+When we first discovered

-envelope of breathable atmosphere.”
+gravity or the envelope of breathable atmosphere.”